 - Exercise to strengthen bones and improve balance.
-Weight-bearing exercises, such as walking, help you maintain peak bone density for more years.
-Exercise also increases your overall strength, making you less likely to fall.
-Balance training is also important to reducing your risk of falls, since balance tends to deteriorate with age.
+Weight-bearing exercises, such as walking, help maintain peak bone density.
+Exercise also increases overall strength, decreasing the risk of falling.
+Balance training also is important to reduce the risk of falls since balance tends to deteriorate with age.

 - Avoid smoking or excessive drinking.
 Tobacco and alcohol use can reduce bone density.
-Drinking too much alcohol also can impair your balance and make you more likely to fall.
+Drinking too much alcohol can also impair balance and increase the risk of falling.

-- Assess your home for hazards.
-Remove throw rugs, keep electrical cords against the wall, and clear excess furniture and anything else that could trip you.
-Make sure every room and passageway is well-lit.
+- Assess the home for hazards.
+Remove throw rugs, keep electrical cords against the wall, and clear excess furniture and anything else that could trip people.
+Make sure all rooms and passageways are well lit.

 - Check your eyes.
 Have an eye exam every other year, or more often if you have diabetes or an eye disease.

-- Use a walking stick or walker.
-If you don't feel steady when you walk, ask your doctor or occupational therapist whether these aids might help.
+- Use a cane, walking stick or walker.
+If you don't feel steady when you walk, ask a health care provider or occupational therapist whether these aids might help.